chuckrector/mappo/README.md

 Emoji | What does it mean?
 :---:| ---
 ✅ | I did it!
-😭 | I haven't gotten around to this one yet.
+😭 | I didn't do it yet.
-🛠 | I'm actively workin' on it!
+🛠 | I'm working on it!

 Feature | Implemented?
 --- |:---: